-Technology is a blessing and a curse
+Technology is a blessing and a curse.

-The promise of live interaction with students was exciting to me at the beginning of the year.
+The promise of live interaction with students was exciting at the beginning of the year.
 In practice, the ability of students to turn off their cameras and their unwillingness to use their microphones made the experience a lonely and one-sided proposition.

 The promise of technology on other fronts was equally disappointing.

-Teachers Won’t Be Leaving This Year in the Past
+Teachers Won’t Be Leaving This Year in the Past.

 I am afraid our actions this year set some precedents that will be hard to move beyond.
 It is clear many districts and the state want to continue to offer online learning, but at least at the local level, I don’t see full-time online-only schools as a viable option for most districts.
 Individual districts are unlikely to see the demand for purely online classes to justify the expense of full-time teachers.